Bangor Base, Washington

 Bangor Base is a census-designated place (CDP) in Kitsap County, Washington, within U.S. Naval Base Kitsap on the Kitsap Peninsula.
 Its population was 5,482 at the 2020 census.

 Geography

 Bangor is located north of the center of Kitsap County on Hood Canal northwest of Silverdale.
 It is 15 mi north-northwest of Bremerton and 21 mi by road west-northwest of Bainbridge Island.

 According to the United States Census Bureau, the CDP has a total area of 28.8 sqkm, of which 0.08 sqkm, or 0.26%, is water.

 Demographics

+Bangor Base first appeared as a census designated place under the name Bangor Trident Base in the 1990 U.S. census; the name was changed to Bangor Base for the 2010 U.S. census.